Osterode am Harz: Architecture

 Lichtenstein Castle between Dorste and Förste.

 The town granary built between 1719 and 1722 is one of the most imposing buildings, built to supply the mining villages in the Upper Harz with grain.
 Today after a comprehensive renovation it has become the town hall.
+It is decorated with a bas-relief featuring the 18th-century coat of arms of Great Britain.

 Recreation

 Osterode is the starting point of the 100 km long Harzer Hexenstieg, a hiking trail to Thale.

 Transport

 The B 243 federal route, built as a divided highway, is the main western link between the northern and southern Harz area.
 B 241 and B 498 link Solling to the eastern Harz.

 Osterode lies on the Herzberg–Seesen railway, with services to Brunswick.
 In November 2004 the town gained two new stations at a cost of about 1 million Euro, replacing two previous halts and providing a more central access to public transport.